Leaseholder Support Scheme: guidance for applicants

 - Evidence of lack of eligibility for re-mortgage due to fire safety issues

-To be eligible for the scheme, you must be able to show that you are the owner-occupier of the property and not a private landlord, unless you qualify as a displaced resident
+To be eligible for the scheme, you must be able to show that you are the owner of the property and don’t own more than 2 properties in total (including the eligible property).

-When you submit your application, evidence that you can use to show your resident status includes:
+When you submit your application, evidence that you can use to show your eligibility includes:

 Evidence you must give us

-- Proof that you own the property that’s eligible for the scheme (owner-occupier & displaced resident) e.g. mortgage statement
+- Proof that you own the property that’s eligible for the scheme e.g. mortgage statement

 You will also be required to show how your disposable income puts you close to or below the poverty line.